Skip to main content

 While the Inbox manages conversations, the Contacts section allows you to manage the people you interact with.
 This is essential for initiating new support messages or updating customer details.

-1. Searching for a Contact: Before adding a new contact, always search to avoid duplicates.
+Before adding a new contact, always search to avoid duplicates.

 • Global Search: Go to the Contacts Icon from he main BusinessChat page, locate the search field to search for your contact.